If you’re looking for the feel of a commercial grade recumbent bike without the cost of one, Sole’s LCR might just be the answer.

 Anyway, the LCR is one of two recumbent bikes Sole currently offers, with the other being the more affordable R92.

-The LCR is their highest-end model and is designed to handle light commercial use, although it’s priced as and would make a fantastic option for a home gym.
+The LCR is their highest-end model and is designed to handle light commercial use, although it’s priced nicely for home use as well.

 Pros